 The tastes and sites I’ve been introduced to because of a simple friendly exchange have been priceless.
 I met Avtar a second generation southeast Londoner who was traveling for work in a small village pub in Ireland a few weeks back.
 Everyone was chatting about the football lottery and our jovial exchange about splitting that weeks £6000 pot led to an hour long visit and emails shared, which led to him graciously hosting us to a serendipidous night Punjabi style !

 service and the night produced a steady flow of exotically spiced meats and sauces at the table.
-The flavor combinations were so complexed yet so distinctive if one sat and truely savored each delectable bite.
+The flavor combinations were so complex yet so distinctive if one sat and truly savored each delectable bite.
 The cardamon, the cumin, the ginger, the chilies (of various degrees) the nutmeg and garlic , were all similar but significantly different and amazing in each dish.
-Culturally all you will find is fish chicken and lamb in a place like this, refraining from beef and pork on the menu so as to attract both Hindu and Muslim clientele, but with flavors like this one would never miss it.
+Culturally all you will find is fish chicken and lamb in a place like this, refraining from beef and pork on the menu so as to attract both Hindu and Muslim clientele, but with flavors like this, one would never miss it.
 The staff and manager were so hospitable allowing me to visit a while with the chefs at the front counter, watching them work their magic as sauces simmered on the stove and the tandoori was continuously being filled with long skewers of heavenly seasoned meats.
 This local eatery has been packing them in for 8 years and besides the delicious offerings one of the attractions are the dancing waiters on the weekends.
-Unfortunately it was only Thursday but after a little visiting and flashing of my Midwestern smile before long the rhythmic music began to crescendo and a beautifully smocked and barefoot waiter appeared from the backroom to great cheers of revelry especially from the large back table of local footballers who were already in great celebration mode.
+Unfortunately it was only Thursday but after a little visiting and flashing of my Midwestern smile, before long the rhythmic music began to crescendo and a beautifully smocked barefoot waiter appeared from the backroom to great cheers of revelry especially from the large back table of local footballers who were already in great celebration mode.
 This video is just a small bit of the high energy and merriment the room held.
-Avtar shared that most of the traditional dancing songs as this, sing of friendship and good time amongst the men folk, and that the dancing and the drink are a very large part of the culture.
-Though the drink of many with these

 deliciously spicy foods can range from whisky to rum to beer, the traditional underground drink of choice is “Desi” aka Tharra.
 A distilled homebrew made from a long and arduous process of fermented sugar cane pulp, wheat and fennel, it was to me more reminiscent of rum than of moonshine but equally as potent.
 It just so happened that after a bit of friendly conversation, someone knew someone that knew someone that put on his coat and disappeared out the door only to return a short time later to our table with a mini bar bottle of clear liquid.
 Upon inspection of this clandestine libation, with “legs” slipping down the glass side like a fine old singlemalt scotch, and the